Violeta Yakova

 Violeta Yakova or Violeta Jakova (Виолета Якова; June 2, 1923 – June 18, 1944) was a partisan and member of the Bulgarian Communist Party.
-Yakova, whose nom de guerre was "Ivanka", participated in the killings of several German and Bulgarian military officers operational, including the murder of the chief of the Bulgarian Police, Atanas Pantev and Lieutenant general Hristo Lukov.
+Yakova, whose nom de guerre was "Ivanka", participated in the killings of several German and Bulgarian collaborationist military officers operational, including the assassinations of the chief of the Bulgarian Police, Atanas Pantev and Lieutenant general Hristo Lukov.
 She was arrested by the police of the Bulgarian government, and was killed in a shootout with the police in June 1944.

 Biography

 Violeta Yosifovna Yakova was born into a Sephardic-Jewish family in Dupnitsa; her father, Yosef Yakov, a small trader, died before she was born.
 The difficult economic situation in Bulgaria after World War I led many Jewish families to migrate from relatively small towns to larger population centers, and under these circumstances, her family moved to the capital Sofia.
 Violeta learned sewing and was employed as a tailor's apprentice.
 For many young Bulgarian Jews in the late 1930s and during World War II, the rise of fascism and antisemitism, combined with the Bulgarian regime alignment with the Axis powers, furthered a commitment to left and antifascist organizations.
 In 1939, she joined the youth organization of the Bulgarian Communist Party.
 In 1942, after Bulgaria joined the Axis and signed the Tripartite Pact, Yakova joined the underground resistance.